October 21st, 2020

 • Always be transparent about how you collect, process, and store your data.

-• Make sure that the subject has given consent - also when recording conversations.
+• Make sure that the subject has given consent, also when recording conversations.

 • Only collect and store data for specified, explicit, and legitimate purposes.